Sweetest Day: Regional importance

 Retail Confectioners International describes the observance as "much more important for candymakers in some regions than in others (Detroit and Cleveland being the biggest Sweetest Day cities)".
 The popularity in Detroit was greatly perpetuated by the Sanders Candy Company.
-Frederick Sanders of Detroit was a large promoter of the holiday.
+Frederick Sanders was a large promoter of the holiday.
 In 2006, Hallmark marketed 151 greeting card designs for Sweetest Day.
 American Greetings marketed 178.

 Sweetest Day observance is still most prevalent in the Great Lakes region, where the holiday originated, including Illinois, Indiana, Michigan, Ohio, and Wisconsin.
 According to Hallmark, "the once-regional celebration of Sweetest Day has spread throughout the country."
 In addition to those states where it is "most prevalent", Sweetest Day is celebrated by communities in Arizona, California, Florida, Kentucky, Missouri, New York, North Dakota, Pennsylvania, South Dakota, Texas, Washington, and West Virginia, bringing the total to 17 states.

 Criticism

-Since Sweetest Day was invented by commercial interests which stood to profit from such a holiday, dissenting Cleveland residents refer to it as a "Hallmark holiday" (although it was not invented by the Hallmark Cards company).
+Since Sweetest Day was invented by commercial interests which stood to profit from such a holiday, critics refer to it as a "Hallmark holiday" (although it was not invented by the Hallmark Cards company).